apache/airflow/dev/README_RELEASE_PROVIDER_PACKAGES.md

 If you don't have access to the account ask PMC to post.

 ------------------------------------------------------------------------------------------------------------

-As a rule we announce only new providers that were added.
-If you believe there is a reason to announce in social media for another case consult with PMCs about it.
-Example for special case: an exciting new capability that the community waited for and should have big impact.

 ## Add release data to Apache Committee Report Helper